usrme/comet-alt/README.md

 ## Usage

-There is an additional `comet.json` file that includes the prefixes and descriptions that I most prefer myself, which can be added to either the root of a repository or to one's home directory as `.comet.json`.
+There is an additional `comet.json` file that includes the prefixes and descriptions that I most prefer myself, which can be added to either the root of a repository, to one's home directory as `.comet.json` or to `${XDG_CONFIG_HOME}/comet-alt/config.json`.
 Omitting this means that the same defaults are used as in the original.

 ### Setting character limits